-- Create a stronger ground-level experience and presence on both sides of Western Avenue through public art, busker sites, Food Life experiences, and retail spaces, some of which could be located in the renovated or redeveloped Heritage House, or on top of the existing garage. - Create a covered connection between Desimone Bridge and the MarketFront to increase usable, flexible, revenue-generating event and retail space while improving comfort for the craftspeople using the space. - Explore ways to create improved low-income assisted living facilities and more space for additional retail and community uses at Heritage House (the PC-1S site) through redevelopment.
+- Create a stronger ground-level experience and presence on both sides of Western Avenue through public art, busker sites, Pacific Northwest Food Life experiences, and retail spaces, some of which could be located in the renovated or redeveloped Heritage House, or on top of the existing garage. - Create a covered connection between Desimone Bridge and the MarketFront to increase usable, flexible, revenue-generating event and retail space while improving comfort for the craftspeople using the space. - Explore ways to create improved low-income assisted living facilities and more space for additional retail and community uses at Heritage House (the PC-1S site) through redevelopment.
 Recent assessment of the existing wood-framed building above the garage indicates that significant repairs and upgrades are required to extend the useful life of the building in its current form.
 A major renovation or replacement of the existing upper portion of the building with a larger structure could be designed to respond holistically to improve the site, offering a new pedestrian connection from the waterfront via the existing pedestrian bridge that could be rebuilt to activate potential new rooftop rentable space.
-This redevelopment could also:
+While we will wait to observe and assess the changes to visitor traffic flow before implementing anything, this redevelopment could potentially: